 Renting a home offers many key benefits.
 First, there are fewer upfront fees than buying a home.
 Instead of a hefty down payment, you’ll need a security deposit and first month’s rent.
 Secondly, should you decide to move, the process is much easier than that of moving after purchasing a home.
 Simply pack your boxes and away you go once your lease is up.
 When renting, you also have no monetary responsibility when it comes to maintenance costs or repair bills.
 These expenses are covered by the landlord – providing you with extra savings opportunity and fewer headaches.

 When buying a home, there are numerous advantages that come along with the purchase according to Forbes.
 First, homes typically appreciate over time, building your wealth.
 Also, your costs are predictable and can be planned for financially, rather than waiting for the next rent increase.
 Also, the interest and property tax portion of your mortgage payment is a tax deduction—a massive financial benefit.
 And finally, you have to live somewhere, so it’s nice to pay for your own place rather than paying your landlord.

 When should you buy your own home?

 Decided you’d rather own than rent?
 It’s important to make sure you’re ready.
-The article When am I ready to buy a home <LINK TO ARTICLE> gives you insight to what it takes to become a home owner and offers key questions to help determine if you’re ready.
+The article When am I ready to buy a home gives you insight to what it takes to become a home owner and offers key questions to help determine if you’re ready.
 Our mortgage professionals are also a good resource to help you make this exciting decision.